 Milkweed for Monarchs

-Sustainable Wellesley is helping residents do their part to support the Monarch butterfly – by sourcing milkweed for you to put in your yard.
+Sustainable Wellesley helps residents do their part to support the Monarch butterfly – by annually sourcing milkweed for you to put in your yard.
 Monarch populations are crashing and one reason is the lack of milkweed that Monarch caterpillars must eat to survive.
-Milkweed is a beautiful pink and white plant that attracts even more beautiful butterflies to your home!
+Milkweed is a beautiful pink, white, or orange plant that attracts even more beautiful butterflies to your home!

 Monarchs can produce four generations during one summer.
 After overwintering in the oyamel forests of central Mexico the first three generations have life spans of two to six weeks and keep moving north.
 During this time they will mate and have the next generation that will continue the northward migration.
 The fourth generation is different and can live up to nine months, and this is the one that needs to find milkweed in your yard.
 These are also the butterflies that will migrate south for winter to either Mexico or southern California.